davebenson/doom4-walkthrough/README.md

 The initially a Cyber-Mancubus appears in front of you; then 2 Mancubi; then another Cyber-Mancubus; along with 6?
 Imps.

-## Mission 8: After Gore Nest 1: Secrets Galore
+## Mission 8: The Chasm: Secrets Galore
 Go to the marker indicated by the game, and interact with the screen to "Lower Security Field".